Bryan Oña

-Bryan Gabriel Oña Simbaña (born December 12, 1993) is an Ecuadorian footballer who currently plays for El Nacional.
+Bryan Gabriel Oña Simbaña (born December 12, 1993) is an Ecuadorian footballer who plays for El Nacional.

 Playing career

 Having started his career at El Nacional, Oña spent a year at Técnico Universitario, where he scored 5 goals in all competitions, before moving on to Cuenca.
 He signed a new, four-year contract with Cuenca in May 2016.
 However, on 6 March 2017, Oña joined Ecuadorian Serie A side Delfín.

 Simbaña joined Universidad Católica for the 2019 season.